DeanPrangenberg/FileVault/docs/README.md

 1. Launch the application.
 2. Select whether to use AES-128 or AES-256 for encryption.
 3. Choose the files or directories you wish to encrypt.
 4. Enter a password and click "Encrypt".
-The files will be encrypted and the keys and metadata will be stored in a JSON file.
+The files will be encrypted and the keys and metadata will be stored in a database.
 5. To decrypt files, select the encrypted files or scan the system for all encrypted files, choose the correct AES method, enter the password, and click "Decrypt".

 ## License